-Installation loans are our newest type of loan.
-With more flexibility in loan amounts and payment terms, this type of loan is one of our best yet.
+Installation loans are the newest type of loan.
+With more flexibility in loan amounts and payment terms, this type of loan is one of the best yet.
 An installment loan is a loan that is set up over a specific amount of time, and they are usually paid back with specific monthly payments instead of bi-weekly payments like short term loans.
 Installment loans are useful because the amount borrowed can be higher in some cases, than your typical pay day loan.
 This means you can receive a higher amount of emergency funding, while getting a longer time to pay it back.
 Other advantages of installment loans are:

 - Decide how much you can pay back monthly, before deciding on your loan amount.